• Skip to primary navigation

 Ingredients

-• Chocolate: Use 4 ounces of melted milk or white chocolate.
+• Use 4 ounces of melted milk or white chocolate.

 • Chopped nuts (optional): Sprinkle chopped nuts over the melted chocolate for extra flavor and crunch.
 Use any nut you like!
 Some suggestions are: pecans, pistachios, almonds, walnuts, and hazelnuts.